-The fair value of the Bank's financial assets designated at FVOCI, which are principally traded in active markets, is mainly based on quoted market prices.
+The fair value of the Bank's financial assets measured at FVOCI, which are principally traded in active markets, is mainly based on quoted market prices.

-As at 31 December 2018 and 2017, the principal financial instruments that are measured at fair value, consisted of the investments designated at FVOCI (2017: available-for-sale), that were valued using principally Level 1 inputs.
-No transfers of financial instruments between different levels of the fair value hierarchy have occurred during the financial years ended 31 December 2018 and 2017.
+As at 31 December 2019 and 2018, the principal financial instruments that are measured at fair value, consisted of the investments measured at FVOCI, that were valued using principally Level 1 inputs.
+No transfers of financial instruments between different levels of the fair value hierarchy have occurred during the financial years ended 31 December 2019 and 2018.